Your Ultimate Guide To Wedding Dance Choreography.

 Couple listening to music

-When choosing a song for your dance, consider one that holds special meaning for you and your fianc , and also think about how it fits as your first dance song.
+When choosing a song for your wedding dance choreography, consider one that holds special meaning for you and your fiance, and also think about how it fits as your first dance song.
 It could be a song you both love, one you first heard together at a significant event, or simply a tune you enjoy dancing to on your wedding day, whether you learned it at a studio or in the comfort of your home.
 Here are a few popular songs in 2024 that you might consider: Suggested by the best in the field.

 • Perfect by Ed Sheeran